Getting Started

 For sensitive properties, e.g. credit card numbers or passwords, use message property encryption.
 For large properties, consider the data bus feature to avoid including the actual payload in the audited message.

-Additional audit information
+Adding additional audit information

-Additional information can be added to audit messages using a custom behavior as shown in the following snippet.
+Additional information can be added to audit messages using a custom behavior, as shown in the following snippet.
 The additional data will be contained in the audit message headers.

 public class CustomAuditDataBehavior : Behavior<IAuditContext>